 - Make ahead instructions: Assemble healthy apple crisp leaving off granola and store in the refrigerator until ready to bake.
 Top with granola when ready to bake.

 - Topping Suggestions: Top with vanilla bean or French vanilla ice cream, whipped cream or vanilla Greek yogurt.

-- Quick to reheat in the microwave or warm it up in the oven for 5 minutes at 350F or until heated through.
+- Healthy apple crisp is quick to reheat in the microwave or warm it up in the oven for 5 minutes at 350F or until heated through.